 - Top-knotch instruction: Your instructors have a combined 30 years of software development experience and 10 years of formal teaching experience.
 Local bootcamps hire 1 experienced instructor for every 5 alumni TAs.

-- Job outcomes: over the last 18 months, we’ve placed 99% of our alumni in-field within an average of 2 weeks from graduation.
-Even while operating in San Antonio, we placed 18 students here in Dallas for an average starting salary of $85,000.
+- Job outcomes: In 2019, we placed 99% of our alumni in new careers in-field.
+Even when we operated exclusively in San Antonio, we placed 18 students in Dallas for an average starting salary of $85,000.
 The Codeup promise is simple: get a job or 100% of your money back.

 - Private ownership: Codeup launched in 2014 with 3 co-founders.
 After the first class, the company had re-paid initial investment and was cash-flow positive.
 Since then, our growth has been entirely organic.
 We’ve never taken outside investment, split equity, leveraged debt capital, or lost control of the business in any way.
 Our 3 co-founders are our 3 owners.
 Other bootcamps have been bought, sold, traded, closed…they change hands as assets in a venture capital investment game.
 What does that mean for you?
 We focus on your outcome, they focus on their bottom line.
 Anybody been following WeWork lately?
 The valuation bubble is bursting, and our students won’t get caught on the wrong side.
 PS, WeWork owns the Flatiron bootcamp…